JCVillanova/covinaband.com/articles/DEVELOPMENTSETUP.md

 $ git clone [your_url.goes/here]
 ```

-This should creat a new directory inside your current directory that holds a copy of the repository.
+This should create a new directory inside your current directory that holds a copy of the repository.
 You should only have to do this once; getting a more up to date version after the repository is already cloned only requires you to run `$ git pull` in the terminal.

 ## Yarn